-All facilities, operations, and representations guaranteed by the IEEE Standard for Floating-Point Arithmetic (IEEE 754) are available in single and double-precision.
+All facilities, operations, and representations, except for floating-point exceptions, are available in single and double-precision.
 Modes of operation can be selected dynamically at runtime.

 These options control which floating-point library the compiler uses.
 For more information, see the library variants in the Arm[®] C and C++ Libraries and Floating-Point Support User Guide.